What is a Bunion?

 Many people who have a bunion have a combination of factors that make them susceptible to having this condition.

-For example, if you are a woman over forty with a family history of bunions and often wear high-heeled shoes, you would be considered highly likely to develop a bunion.
+For example, if you are a woman over forty with a family history of bunions and often wear high-heeled shoes, you would be highly likely to develop a bunion.

 PHASE I – Pain Relief.
 Minimise Swelling & Injury Protection